 4. Get a response from the Ministry

-The Ministry of Government and Consumer Services will review your complaint.
+The Ministry of Public and Business Service Delivery will review your complaint.
 They may:

 - refer you to an organization or government office that might be better able to help you